Fast Rates for Nonstationary Weighted Risk Minimization: Main results

 \end{enumerate} \end{proposition} The proof consists of routine calculations and is given in Appendix \ref{app:proof}.
-Note that the complexity of $\Hcal_w$ is allowed to adapt to the effective sample size $1/\|w\|^2$ through the parameter $\alpha$.
-The conditions on $C_1, B_{\Wcal},$ and $N_1$ are satisfied for most common weight choices, including those in Example \ref{exp:weights}; see Appendix \ref{sec:appweights}.
+Note that the complexity of $\mathcal{H}_w$ is allowed to adapt to the effective sample size $1/\|w\|^2$ through the parameter $\alpha$.
+The conditions of the proposition fail in the maximal case $\mathcal{W} = \{w \in \mathbb R^n\colon \sum_{k} w_k = 1\}$, but are satisfied for most common weight classes that restrict to structured subsets of $\mathbb{R}^n$, including those in Example \ref{exp:weights}; see Appendix \ref{sec:appweights}.